 Getting to the Root of the Matter…

 “My introduction to voodooish stuff came via my grandmother, Mama Byrd.
-She was a big believer in signs, potions, spells and such.
-She was not Gullah; she was not Geechee.
+Mama was a big believer in signs, potions, spells and such.
+She was not Gullah or Geechee.
 She couldn’t have pointed out Haiti on a map.
 I’m not even sure where her interest or instinctual affinity for such things came from, but it was visceral and omnipresent.”